34j/vscode-autoflake-extension/README.md

 ## Features

-- Running autoflake for specific file(s) and folder(s)
+- Running autoflake for specific file(s) and folder(s).
-- Running autoflake for the workspace
+- Running autoflake for the workspace.
+- Running autoflake as a formatter.
+- Displaying a prompt for one-click installation if autoflake is not installed.

 ![Example GIF](https://raw.githubusercontent.com/34j/vscode-autoflake-extension/main/images/Example.gif)